jacebrowning/gitman/docs/interfaces/api.md

 with optional arguments:

-- `*names`: optional list of dependency directory names to filter on
+- `*names`: optional list of dependency source or group names to filter on
 - `root`: specifies the path to the root working tree
 - `depth`: number of levels of dependencies to traverse
 - `force`: indicates uncommitted changes can be overwritten and